FMPM711 Procurement Procedure

-2.2 Complaints regarding the University’s procurement practices including how the University selects preferred Suppliers and contract terms with Suppliers should be submitted in writing to the Director, Financial and Business Services.
+2.2 Complaints regarding the University’s procurement practices including how the University selects preferred Suppliers and contract terms with Suppliers should be submitted in writing to the Chief Financial Officer.
 All complaints will be investigated and the complainant will be provided with a response.

 2.3 Complainants should be made aware that unless there has been a breach of the contract between the University and the successfully contracted party, the contract cannot be overturned, as it is a legally binding contract.

 2.4 The P2P unit will ensure that their dealings with complainants are clearly documented.
 This includes maintaining signed and dated file notes of telephone conversations.

 3. Breaches of the Procurement Procedure

 3.1 All suspected breaches of University policy and procedures in relation to procurement should, in the first instance, be reported to the Manager, Strategic Procure to Pay.
 The Manager, Strategic Procure to Pay will immediately notify the Chief Financial Officer in the first instance.
 For suspected breaches of a serious nature, the matter will be referred to the University General Counsel.
 All reports received will be treated with appropriate concern for the law, privacy and confidentiality.
 Should staff identify or suspect breaches by a Procure to Pay staff member the matter should be reported directly to the Chief of Staff.